 TenHouten (2007, pp. 234-236) explains the emotion of hatred in terms of the meaning of other emotions and its relationality with them, thus arriving at two definitions of hatred.
 For example, malice is the tendency to injure others in the service of an evil passion; it is an intense and violent hostility, hatred or ill-will; it is the extreme of established malice.
-Arendt emphasizes the concept of radical evil, although she does not explain it in detail.
+Arendt'de ayrıntılı açıklama yapmasa da, radikal kötülük kavramına vurgu yapar.
+Arendt emphasises the concept of radical evil, although she does not explain it in detail.
 Of course, hatred and evil are not the same thing.
-On the contrary, hatred seems to have its own dynamic, a dynamic characterized, in Otto Kernberg's terms (1995, p.
+On the contrary, hatred seems to have its own dynamic, a dynamic characterised, in Otto Kernberg's terms (1995, p.
 69; cited in Alford 2006, p.
-91), in terms of structured anger: The mechanism underlying hatred is established in an internalized object relationship under the control of structured anger, i.e. hatred.
+91), in terms of structured anger: The mechanism underlying hatred is established in an internalised object relationship under the control of structured anger, i.e. hatred.
 Hate reinforces the unconscious identification between victim and perpetrator.